 The following services, in partnership with other organizations, will be offered during the camp: a) Healthcare services, b) mental health care services, c) substance abuse and gang prevention; d) financial literacy; e) job readiness training; f) Career Exploration; g) Leadership Development 5 Community Health (a) Healthcare Services \$0 \$13,500 Center (b) Mental Health Services - Community Resiliency Model 6 Edward DeJesus Seminars & Consulting Leadership Development \$30,000 \$15,000 Program aimed at helping youth discover the barriers to educational and workforce success and giving them the tools to address these barriers.
-7 Center for Employment Training Education and Training: \$36,900 \$52,000 offer education and training opportunities that develop skills leading into career pathways for 123 OYS Youth (a) Offering career counseling services, including providing information about resume preparation, interview skills, and long-term benefits of postsecondary education and training (e.g. increased earning power and career mobility.) (b) Career Awareness and Career Exploration Providing career development services, such as interest inventories, career exploration and awareness activities and tools, and occupational information based on local labor market conditions (c) Career pathways connection information connection with state and local career pathways efforts that work to develop clear sequences of education and training that span secondary and postsecondary education for at-risk OSY and provide onramps that lead to industry-recognized credentials and in-demand, well-paying jobs in high-growth sectors Employer Training Coaching employers to ensure successful transition of youth from academy and other pre-employment training services into the workforce. \$0 \$1,200 8 Santa Barbara County Education Office Education and Training: offer education and training opportunities that develop skills leading into career pathways for the 137 ISY Youth \$31,826 \$6,800 (a) Offering career counseling services: Including providing information about resume preparation, interview skills, and long-term benefits of postsecondary education and training (e.g. increased earning power and career mobility.) (b) Career Awareness and Career Exploration
+7 Center for Employment Training Education and Training: \$36,900 \$52,000 offer education and training opportunities that develop skills leading into career pathways for 123 OYS Youth (a) Offering career counseling services, including providing information about resume preparation, interview skills, and long-term benefits of postsecondary education and training (e.g. increased earning power and career mobility.) (b) Career Awareness and Career Exploration Providing career development services, such as interest inventories, career exploration and awareness activities and tools, and occupational information based on local labor market conditions (c) Career pathways connection information connection with state and local career pathways efforts that work to develop clear sequences of education and training that span secondary and postsecondary education for at-risk OSY and provide onramps that lead to industry-recognized credentials and in-demand, well-paying jobs in high-growth sectors Employer Training Coaching employers to ensure successful transition of youth from academy and other pre-employment training services into the \$0 \$1,200 8 Santa Barbara County Education Office workforce.
+Education and Training: offer education and training opportunities that develop skills leading into career pathways for the 137 ISY Youth \$31,826 \$6,800 (a) Offering career counseling services: Including providing information about resume preparation, interview skills, and long-term benefits of postsecondary education and training (e.g. increased earning power and career mobility.) (b) Career Awareness and Career Exploration Providing career development services, such as interest inventories, career exploration and awareness activities and tools, and occupational information based on local labor market conditions (c) Career pathways connection information

-Develop a clear sequence of education and training opportunities that lead into career pathways.
+9 Foundation for California Community Develop a clear sequence of education and training opportunities that lead into career pathways.
 These career pathways would provide them with a clear sequence of education and training that spans secondary and postsecondary education and that will lead them to industry-recognized credentials for in-demand, well-paying jobs.
-9 Foundation for California Community Colleges Providing employer of record services for participants in the CY Initiative Work Experience Participants' wages @ 10/hr for 240 hours for 260 youth \$182,000 \$624,000 \$126,300 Estimated Cost Estimated Leveraged Resources Contractual Total \$1,216,726 \$126,300 g) Construction: 0 h) Other:
+Providing employer of record services for participants in the CY Initiative. \$182,000 \$126,300 Colleges Initiative Work Experience Participants' wages @ 10/hr for 240 hours for 260 youth \$624,000 Estimated Cost Estimated Leveraged Resources Contractual Total \$1,216,726 \$126,300 g) Construction: 0 h) Other: